Legend of the Lane of the Kiss in Guanajuato

-One of Guanajuato’s most famous street is the Callejón del Beso or Kissing Lane, so named as it is narrow enough to allow a loving couple to kiss from windows on opposite sides.
+One of Guanajuato’s most famous streets is the Callejón del Beso or Kissing Lane, so named as it is narrow enough to allow a loving couple to kiss from windows on opposite sides.

 El Callejon Del Beso (The Lane of the Kiss)

 This is a sad love story about Carmen and Luis, two young people who lived and died in Guanajuato.

 She was as beautiful and pure as an angel, about 20, lovely and single.
 He was handsome, about 28, tan, and tall with an arrogant demeanor, adorned with the best moral qualities, hard-working, and honest.

 Under those conditions, Luis met Carmen, and as soon as they saw each other, they fell in love.
 From that moment Luis went frequently in the evening to Carmen’s house after work.

 And she, with the same feelings, stood on her balcony, beautiful as Dulcinea, white, with big and expressive eyes, in a beautiful and unique manila dress that her father gave her, so when Luis passed by her house she gave him a beautiful smile.